apache/nuttx/configs/stm32ldiscovery/README.txt

   nsh:
   ---
     Configures the NuttShell (nsh) located at apps/examples/nsh.
-The Configuration enables the serial interfaces on UART2.
-Support for builtin applications is enabled, but in the base configuration no builtin applications are selected (see NOTES below).

     NOTES:

     1. This configuration uses the mconf-based configuration tool.
 To change this configuration using that tool, you should: